BonsaiDen/JavaScript-Garden/doc/arrayctor.md

 ## The `Array` constructor

-It's good practice to always use `[]` notation to create a new array, the `Array` constructor is ambiguous in how it deals with its parameters.
+It's good practice to always use the `[]` notation to create new arrays.
+The `Array` constructor is ambiguous in how it deals with its parameters:

     [1, 2, 3]; // Result: [1, 2, 3]
     new Array(1, 2, 3); // Result: [1, 2, 3]